smarsland/AviaNZ/README.md

 To install from source, follow the Linux instructions.

 ## macOS
-An installer script is availabe at http://www.avianz.net.
+An installer script is available at http://www.avianz.net.
 To install from source, follow the Linux instructions.

 ## Linux